 You also need to consider that, in the end, you might not even get the car you wanted.
 It’s not uncommon in Cuba to drive off the car rental office in a vehicle that it’s not the one you booked.
 There are many reasons for this, and we won’t get into that, but just keep in mind it could happen.

-One thing it needs to be clear, though, is that you can’t rent classic cars through any state car rental company in Cuba.
-To rent some of those fancy classic cars you see in travel magazines, you will need to go with foreign travel agencies.
+One interesting fact about Cuba is that you can’t rent classic cars through any state car rental company.
+To rent some of those fancy classic cars you see in travel magazines, you must go with foreign travel agencies.
 We dedicated an entire section to renting a classic car in Cuba further below.

 The whole thing can be exhausting